Canadian Wheat Board

 The Canadian Wheat Board (Commission canadienne du blé) was a marketing board for wheat and barley in Western Canada.
 Established by the Parliament of Canada on 5 July 1935, its operation was governed by the Canadian Wheat Board Act as a mandatory producer marketing system for wheat and barley in Alberta, Saskatchewan, Manitoba, and a small part of British Columbia.

-It was illegal for any farmer in areas under the CWB's jurisdiction to sell their wheat and barley through any other channel than the CWB.
-Although often called a monopoly, it was actually a monopsony since it was the only buyer of wheat and barley.
-It was a marketing agency acting on behalf of Western Canadian farmers, passing all profits from its operation back to farmers.
-Its market power over wheat and barley marketing was referred to as the "Single Desk".
+This system was historically referred to as "Single Desk" marketing as it was the only channel by which farmers could legally sell their wheat and barley in the CWB jurisdiction.

-Amid criticism, the Canadian Wheat Board's Single Desk marketing power officially ended on 1 August 2012 as a result of Bill C-18, also known as the Marketing Freedom for Grain Farmers Act, which was tabled by the Harper government and passed in December 2011.
-The Canadian Wheat Board changed its name to simply CWB, reflecting its changed status.
-CWB continued to operate as a grain company, although the bill also set a timeline for the eventual privatization of CWB.
+Amid criticism around this restriction, the Canadian Wheat Board's Single Desk marketing power officially ended on 1 August 2012 as a result of Bill C-18, also known as the Marketing Freedom for Grain Farmers Act.
+The Canadian Wheat Board changed its name to simply CWB and continued to operate as a grain company, although the bill also set a timeline for the eventual privatization of CWB.

 On 15 April 2015, it was announced that a 50.1% majority stake in CWB would be acquired by Global Grain Group, a joint venture of Bunge Limited and the Saudi Agricultural and Livestock Investment Company, for $250 million.
 CWB was combined with the grain assets of Bunge Canada to form G3 Canada Limited.

-The third-highest sales year for wheat industry in Canada was 2011–2012 when the CWB "sold $7.2-billion worth of grain to more than 70 countries, $4.9 billion of which was paid back to farmers."